 On Charles Bridge and also on a small bridge below it you’ll see a selection of padlocks.
 “These are love locks.
 Couples engrave their names on the locks, attach them to the railings and then throw the keys into the river hoping that according to myth their relationship will then last forever,” Rob told us.
 “These days, the more savvy, use combination locks!” he joked.

-Things to Do in 24 hours
+Things to do in 24 hours in Prague:

 Visit the Everlasting Markets in the Old Town Square (these change according to events and seasons).
 Old Town Square is the thriving heart of old Prague and it’s choc-a-bloc with historical sights.